 Edward O. Rice AIA, LEED AP, Associate

 Edward Rice has led award-winning renovation and new construction projects, seamlessly integrating sustainable design principles and new technologies into existing buildings and historic landmarks.
 His work for the Carl A. Fields Center at Princeton University was honored with awards from the AIA’s New Jersey and Boston Chapters and his project for MIT creates a new home for the Department of Mathematics in a renewed and expanded campus landmark.
-Ed was the Project Manager and Architect for a comprehensive Master Plan for the Museum of Arts, Boston, including development of a program for the entire Museum and their expansion into the historic Forsyth Building, as well as renovations to the Michael C. Ruettgers Coin Gallery, the Art of the Ancient World Gallery, and the Art of Japan Gallery.
-Ed is currently Project Manager for a Master Plan of the Smithsonian Institution's National Museum of American History.
-He holds a Master of Science Degree in Architectural Studies from MIT and a Bachelor of Architecture Degree from Cornell University.
-Ed leads ABA’s Sustainability Task Force, has presented at ABX, and has served as a Teaching Assistant for architectural studios at MIT and Cornell University.
+Ed was the Project Manager and Architect for a comprehensive Master Plan for the Museum of Fine Arts, Boston, as well as renovations to the Michael C. Ruettgers Coin Gallery, the Art of the Ancient World Gallery, and the Art of Japan Gallery.
+Ed is currently leading ABA’s Master Plan of the Smithsonian Institution's National Museum of American History, the Museum of Fine Arts, Boston Ancient Wing gallery renovation, and a study for the renewal of Adolphus Busch Hall at the Harvard University.

 Kathleen Gerner AIA, LEED AP, Associate